PressWagon/ComfyUI-StringsAndThings/README.md

 Formatting Single String - Pre and post text for a single string.

 # Part 2 - Extras
 Mosaic Effect Node - Applies a mosaic effect (aka tile censoring) to the entire image.
 Useful for pixelart style generations, or in combination with BBox/SEGS for censoring.
-(Will add example workflows at some point)
+(Example workflow are available in the 'Example workflows' folder)

 Fourier Analysis Node - Some people claim some stuff about AI and repetitive patterns being visible in the fourier analysis.
 Don't ask me, I'm not a scientist, I just think they look cool.